appstract/laravel-elixir-env/README.md

 process.env.VAR_NAME
 ```

+Be careful with sensitive variables that can hold private information.
 Don't forget to recompile on all your environments.

+If you like this, please star on [GitHub](https://github.com/appstract/laravel-elixir-env)!

+Issues and Pull Requests welcome.

 ## License